 I'm here to keep it real and offer you some never-fail tricks that, while they may not change your life, they’ll definitely make that upcoming business trip a lot more enjoyable.

-- Weekday in flight Wi-Fi?
+- Tip #3: Weekday in flight Wi-Fi?
 More like WEAKday WiFi, especially on commuter flights like IAD-JFK or ORD-SFO.
-Think of all the competition to grasp that signal as you whizz through the air going 600-mph, 30,000 feet above the earth.
+Think of all your fellow business travelers (not to mention kids on Snapchat) trying to grab that signal as you whiz through the air at 600 mph, 30,000 feet above the earth.
 Avoid Wi-Fi frustration and plan ahead by bringing some non-web work so you can still be productive en-route to your destination.

-- Check the pitch of your seat.
+- Tip #6: The Pitch.
+For frequent business travelers, it's worth the time to check the pitch of your seat.
 In the airline biz, pitch is the space from the back of the seat in front of you to the back of your seat.
 It’s easy to find out the pitch of your specific seat online.
 See if paying for that extra leg room is worth it, before you hand over those hard-earned dollars.

 Subscribe to our blog to get all the latest from Lola.com sent right to your inbox!